 We don’t want to end up with a car interior plastered in post-it notes.

-By the time the brief came to the agency, it was already too downstream.
+The damage bill is a true story.
+But by the time the brief came to the agency, it was already too downstream.

 This was a $5,000-budgetted afterthought task with no opportunity to expand upon the original brief.
 The client got what they asked for; a communication filled with subtle recriminations, patronising instructions and dollar-values in damage.